maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

+## Changes in the current "equiv" branch.

+This branch is developing a "reasoning by equivalence" input, and associated input improvements.

+* *done* Add a "scratch working" area in which students can record their thinking etc. alongside the final answer.
+* *done* Modify the text area input so that each line is validated separately.

+* Reasoning by equivalence input type.
+* Inputs which enable student to input steps in the working.
+In particular, variable numbers of input boxes.

 ## Changes already implemented since the release of STACK 3.3

 * Change in the behaviour of the CASEqual answer test.
 Now we always assume `simp:false`.